csaf-poc/csaf_distribution/docs/csaf_aggregator.md

-client_key              // path to client key to access access-protected advisories client_passphrase       // client passphrase to access access-protected advisories header                  // adds extra HTTP header fields to the client
+client_key              // path to client key to access access-protected advisories client_passphrase       // client passphrase to access access-protected advisories header                  // adds extra HTTP header fields to the client timerange               // Accepted time range of advisories to handle.
+See checker doc for details.
 ```

 Next we have two TOML _tables_: